sidthekidder/Time-Pass/README.md

 Time-Pass
 =========

-A simple node.js app that times who can keep a browser tab in focus for the longest time.
+A simple node.js app that times who can has kept their browser tab open and in focus the longest.

+Easily hackable right now.